AdaCore/spark2014/docs/ug/usage_scenarios.rst

-This strategy has been applied at Altran on UK military projects submitted to Def Stan 00-56 certification: AoRTE was proved on all the code, and contracts were exercized during integration testing, which allowed to scrap unit testing.
+This strategy has been applied at Altran on UK military projects submitted to Def Stan 00-56 certification: AoRTE was proved on all the code, and contracts were exercised during integration testing, which allowed to scrap unit testing.

 Between Proof and Unit Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~